redbug312/markdown-it-multimd-table/README.md

 </tbody>
 </table>

-Here's how you can enable the feature.
+And here's how you enable the feature.

 ```javascript
 var md = require('markdown-it')()